 The Attendance Improvement Office (AIO) was formed by the Elk Grove Unified School District in 2015 with the desired intent to monitor and improve the attendance of all students within the district.

-The interventions may include documented student and parent communication, Student Attendance Review Team (SART) meetings, Partners Against Chronic Truancy (PACT) meetings, home visits with law enforcement, and Truancy Court.
-AIO often includes the Student Support Centers, district nurses, Foster Youth Services, Drug and Alcohol Services.
-Teen Parenting Resources, and two community based counseling services to assist with a variety of needs that impact children and their attendance.
+The interventions may include documented student and parent communication by site staff, automated attendance letters, automated phone message and/or texts, parent communication by AIO staff, Student Attendance Review Team (SART) meeting, Partners Against Chronic Truancy (PACT) meetings, home visit from law enforcement, Student Attendance Review Board (SARB), and Truancy Court through the Sacramento County Juvenile Court System.
+AIO regularly includes the regional SAFE Centers, district nurses, Foster Youth Services, drug and alcohol resources, and teen pregnancy services, EGUSD SEL Resources, and other non-profit community-based counseling services to assist with a variety of needs that may impact our students and their attendance

 School Attendance Review Board (SARB)